emmlorl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script to duplicate last line of file
-Deleting all regular files with extension counting directories including hidden dir but not the cirrent dir
+Deleting all regular files with extension counting directories including hidden dir but not the cirrent dir Displaying the files in the dir in ass order